-A collaborative project commissioned by the Rochester Public Library (RPL) and the City of Rochester, to develop a mobile library system.
+A collaborative project commissioned by the Rochester Public Library (RPL) and the City of Rochester to develop a mobile library system.

-Role: Graphic Designer
+Role: Lead Graphic Designer

 Primary Responsibilities: Van Wrap, Process Documentation, Presentation Booklet